Lords of the Earth: Play-by-mail genre

 Play-by-mail (PBM) games feature a number of differences from tabletop games.
 The typical PBM game involves many more players than an average tabletop game can support.
 PBM game lengths are usually longer, depending on a number of factors.
 Turnaround time is how long a player has to prepare and submit "orders" (moves and changes to make in the game) and the company has to process them and send back turn results.
 The average turnaround time in the 1980s was two weeks, but some modern PBM games are play-by-email (PBEM) with shorter turnaround times of twice per week or faster.
 Open ended games allow players to strengthen their positions without end, with players continually entering and leaving the game.
 Examples include Heroic Fantasy and Monster Island.
 Conversely, closed end games typically have all players starting on equal terms, with rapid, intense, player vs. player gameplay that ends when a player or group achieves some victory condition or is unopposed.
 Examples include Hyborian War and It's a Crime.
-The complexity of PBM games can range from the relatively simple to the PBM game Empyrean Challenge, once described as "the most complex game system on Earth".
+The complexity of PBM games can range from the relatively simple to the extremely complex.

 Once a player has chosen a game and receives an initial game setup, gameplay begins.
 This generally involves players filling out order sheets for a game (see example image) and sending them to the gaming company.
 The company processes the turns and returns the results to the player, who completes a subsequent order sheet.
-Diplomacy is also frequently an important—sometimes indispensable—part of gameplay.
+Diplomacy—interaction among players—is also frequently an important, and sometimes indispensable, part of gameplay.
 The initial choice of a PBM game requires consideration as there is a wide array of possible roles to play, from pirates to space characters to "previously unknown creatures".
 Close identification with a role typically increases a player's game satisfaction.